acquanaturaleminerale/acquanaturaleminerale.github.io/docs/documentation.md

 The implementation does not dynamically fetch metadata during runtime.
 Changes to Identity Provider metadata require replacing the local metadata file and restarting the application.

 PySAML2 is responsible for protocol-level validation, including signature and assertion validation.
 Exerplaza remains responsible for application-level authentication decisions.

+Protocol-level time validation of SAML assertions, including checks such as assertion validity windows and related clock-skew handling, is delegated to PySAML2 rather than implemented directly in the Exerplaza application layer.

 The Service Provider private key must be protected as deployment-sensitive secret material.
 Unauthorized access to this key could allow an attacker to create SAML messages appearing to originate from the Service Provider.